ibeach/ibeach.github.io/_pages/automata.md

 </tr>
 </table>

-Here is a table of example end states for all VOTE-style rules.
-The initial values are randomized.
+Here is a table of example end states for all VOTE-style rules with random initial values.
+The rules are listed in increasing binary order from left to right-- for example, the top row is the rules 0000000000, 1000000000, 0100000000, 1100000000, 0010000000, and so on.

 {% include vote_table.md %}